Adios, Three Amigos: Obama heads to last summit with Canada, Mexico

 Canada had negotiated a trade deal with the EU that is slated to take effect next year.
-The Brexit may delay its ratification and hurt Canada's commodity-driven economy.
+The Brexit could delay ratification, and hurt Canada's commodity-driven economy.

-The referendum results are also seen as a setback to talks on a U.S.-EU trade deal.
-Mexico, which already has a trade deal with the EU, has prepared a draft proposal for a pact with the United Kingdom.
+The referendum results are also a setback to talks on a U.S.-EU trade deal.
+Mexico, which has a trade deal with the EU, has already prepared a draft proposal for one with the United Kingdom.

 At the summit, leaders will also look at how best to foster trade with each other, said Mexico's Finance Minister Luis Videgaray.